nationalarchives/front-end-development-guide/peer-review-checklist.md

 * jQuery or AngularJS are used for DOM abstraction
 * jQueryUI is the primary source for custom widgets
 * JavaScript form validation
+* ARIA pseudo-interactive and interactive widget roles (see ARIA section of development guide) are correctly applied and managed with JavaScript

 ### Comments from peer reviewer and devloper(s)